cvondrick/ihog/README.md

 In addition, we have included a select few files from the discriminatively trained deformable parts model (http://people.cs.uchicago.edu/~rbg/latent/).
-We use their HOG code and glyph visualization code.
+We use their HOG computation code and glyph visualization code.

 Questions and Comments
 ----------------------

-If you have any feedback, please write to Carl Vondrick <vondrick@mit.edu>.
+If you have any feedback, please write to Carl Vondrick at <vondrick@mit.edu>.

 References
 ----------